This coconut layer cake has a wonderful sweet rich coconut flavor that is complemented by a light hint of lime.

 Combine sugar and 1 cup butter in bowl.
 Beat at medium speed until well mixed.
 Add 1 cup cream of coconut and 2 teaspoons lime zest; continue beating, scraping bowl often, until smooth.
 Add 1 egg at a time, beating well after each addition.
 Add flour mixture alternately with buttermilk, beating at low speed until well mixed.

 Divide batter evenly between prepared pans.
 Bake 35-40 minutes or until toothpick inserted in center comes out clean and cake is deep golden brown.
-(If browning too quickly, cover with aluminum foil.)
 Cool 10 minutes.
-Invert onto cooling racks; cool completely.
+Remove from pans; cool completely.

 Combine 1/2 cup butter, 1/4 cup cream of coconut, cream cheese and lime zest in bowl.
 Beat at medium speed until creamy.
 Add powdered sugar and enough half & half for desired spreading consistency, beating at low speed until well mixed.

 Place 1 cake layer onto cake plate, bottom-side up.
-(If necessary, trim top of cake layer if too rounded to make flat surface before placing onto plate.)
 Frost top of cake with about 1 cup frosting.
 Top with second cake layer, bottom-side down.
 Frost entire cake and sides.
 Sprinkle top of cake with coconut.
+Store refrigerated.

 Liked this cake very much but next time because my beaters collected all the lime zest I will stir it in at the end